 The first part of the selection process is informal yet structured and will last two days.
 It gives the applicant an opportunity to learn about the course.
 The selection days include individual interviews, group activities and role play where the tutors assess applicants on interpersonal skills, (natural) counselling skills and academic ability.
 The entire selection process includes participating in selection days, a homework assignment and, if necessary, attending and passing a five-day Introduction to Counselling Skills course in August before enrolling on the degree programme.

-Initial enquiries should be made directly to Action on Addiction.
-Please contact:
+Enquiries about course content should be made directly to Action on Addiction:

 Tel: 01985 843780

 Fax: 01985 843781

 - Institution Name: BATH